scherermichael-oss/conventional-mergebot/README.md

 The new feature is awesome!

-BREAKING CHANGE: You must update the configuration.
+BREAKING CHANGES: You must update the configuration.

 ## Another section

 This will be ignored, too.
 ```

-If a line in section `Changelog` starts with `BREAKING CHANGE:`, a `major` release will be triggered.
+If a line in section `Changelog` starts with `BREAKING CHANGES:`, a `major` release will be triggered.

 ### Merging